devizer/KernelManagementLab/README.md

 ## W3-Top &nbsp;&nbsp;&nbsp;[![W3Top Stable Version](https://img.shields.io/github/v/release/devizer/KernelManagementLab?label=Stable)](https://github.com/devizer/w3top-bin/blob/master/README.md#reinstallation-of-precompiled-binaries)

 Is a web-based linux-bound monitor and benchmark UI.
 As of now w3-top it relies on `/proc` and `/sys` kernel-bound "filesystems".
 Mac OS and Windows are not supported.

-Supported CPU architectures are restricted by dotnet-sdk: x86_64, arm and arm64 are fully supported
+Supported CPU architectures are x86_64, arm, and arm64.

 ### Install from source
 The easiest way to (re)install it as a SystemD service, namely w3top, is to build from source: